renatabg2205/School_District_Analysis/README.md

 ![School Summary excluding 9th graders' scores](./analysis/school_summary_2.PNG)

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Replacing them does not modify Thomas High School position on the top 5 chart.
-Although results are slightlyl lower, homas High School remains in 2nd position.
+Although results are slightlyl lower, Thomas High School remains in 2nd position.

 Top 5 schools including 9th graders' scores: